rdamarapati/pushpop/README.md

 ### Usage

 The core concepts of pushover are jobs and steps.
 Jobs run at regular intervals, and consist of one or more steps.
-Jobs and steps are described in a pushfile.
+Jobs and steps are described in a `Pushfile`.

 Here's a `Pushfile` that runs a Keen IO analysis every day at midnight, then sends an email with the results: